monktastic/blog/pages/qm-for-dummies.md

 >
 > -- [Quanta magazine](https://www.quantamagazine.org/real-life-schrodingers-cats-probe-the-boundary-of-the-quantum-world-20180625)

 This is misleading.
-The different outcomes for the cat certainly lead to different outcomes for its environment, and because of that entanglement, we cannot demonstrate interference on the cat, *even in principle*.
-Considered as an isolated system, the cat is not in a superposition.
-But the cat *plus environment* still is.
+The cat certainly becomes entangled with its environment, so we cannot demonstrate interference on the cat alone, *even in principle*.
+In other words, considered as an isolated system, the cat is not in a superposition.
+But the *cat plus environment* still is.
 So there is still no answer to the question "which way did the experiment turn out?"

+Similarly:

+> *An excellent definition can be found in the book Quantum Enigma by Bruce Rosenblum and Fred Kuttner: “Whenever any property of a microscopic object affects a macroscopic object, that property is ‘observed’ and becomes a physical reality.”
+For example, when a microscopic photon hits the macroscopic screen in the double-slit experiment, then that will reduce the quantum superposition state of the photon to a single value (the single mark it leaves on the screen).*

+But there is no fundamental distinction between (or even precise definition of) "macroscopic" and "microscopic."
+When the photon hits the screen, the *photon plus screen* are in a superposition of all the possible places that the photon might have hit.
+It is not correct to say that there is a single value yet.
+It is only correct to say that, given that current (and foreseeable) technology cannot *detect* macroscopic superpositions, we are free to *pretend* as though there is a single (unknown) result.
+This seemingly small distinction hides the punchline, as we're about to see.

-Notice how easy it is to lose the plot.
-For this reason, it is a common misconception that decoherence has solved the "measurement problem"[4] -- roughly speaking, the question of when a measurement outcome *really* happens.
+Notice how easy it is to overlook the problem or sweep it under the rug.
+Both of the above were written by physics PhDs.
+It is a common misconception that decoherence has solved the "measurement problem"[4] -- roughly speaking, the question of when a measurement outcome *really* happens.

 This is the real heart of the issue, and where things get interesting.